×

 Wow, what a week.
 I'm up to my eyeballs in questions and there's no end in sight.
 You people are insatiable.

 Recently, quite a few live action titles have been picked up, including my personal favorite, Cutie Honey.
 I know that in NANA and Death Note's case, with fresh new anime, the likelyhood of thier anime counterparts being picked up is rather high especially with both of their manga forms doing quite well in the US, but Cutie Honey has a much older anime counterpart.
-There is of course the ADV released Shin Cutey Honey, but I was wondering if the Cutie Honey TV series' would have a chance at getting licenced once the Live Action movie comes out...
+There is of course the ADV released Shin Cutey Honey, but I was wondering if the Cutie Honey tv series' would have a chance at getting licenced once the Live Action movie comes out...
 To tell you th truth, even Re: Cutie Honey would be nice.

-Good question; shows like Death Note and NANA are basically already in Viz's hands.
+Good question; shows like Death Note and Nana are basically already in Viz's hands.
 Those are a no-brainer.
 But with something like Cutey Honey, you're talking about a completely different ballgame.

 The live-action movie (which was maybe 1/10th as entertaining as Re: Cutey Honey was) was recently picked up after having been out for a pretty long time.
-I'd imagine that once that film is actually released and we see some sales numbers, it might persuade someone else in the industry that the franchise isn't completely dead and they might actually license the recent Re: Cutie Honey OAV.
+I'd imagine that once that film is actually released and we see some sales numbers, it might persuade someone else in the industry that the franchise isn't completely dead and they might actually license the recent Re: Cutie Honey OVA.
 Hell, someone might even be negotiating for that title as we speak.

 As for the older series?
 I wouldn't hold my breath.
 Vintage anime like that has proven to be a tough sell in the US and as the market focuses more on sure-fire hits to sustain itself, many companies are no longer willing to take a risk on older shows.
 Anything's possible, I suppose, and somewhere down the line you might see the original TV series released here, but again, I wouldn't bet on it for the time being.